PETRONAS logo with text PETRONAS logo with text

 Corporate Governance

-Our policies are aligned to applicable laws and regulations of countries where we operate, in view of stakeholder’s expectations on good corporate citizenship.
+Our policies are aligned to the applicable laws and regulations of countries where we operate.

-The PETRONAS Board of Directors, supported by the relevant Sub-Committees, provide effective foresight on the business’ strategic direction as stipulated in the Board Charter, aligned with all applicable laws.
+The PETRONAS Board of Directors, supported by the relevant Sub-Committees, provides effective foresight on the business’ strategic direction as stipulated in the Board Charter, and is aligned with all applicable laws.

 The Executive Leadership Team (ELT) assists the President and Group CEO in managing the organisation’s strategic business development plans and growth strategies, including cross-business issues of the PETRONAS Group.